Attack on the twentieth convoy: Later journey

-On April 22, 1943, the train arrived at Auschwitz.
-During the selection, only 521 ID numbers (276 men and 245 women) were assigned.
-Assigned as slave laborers, and only 150 of the 521 ultimately survived the war.
+On 22 April 1943, the train arrived at Auschwitz.
+During the selection, only 521 ID numbers (276 men and 245 women) were assigned as slave laborers, and only 150 of the 521 ultimately survived the war.
 The remaining 874 non-selected people were immediately murdered in the gas chambers of Auschwitz II-Birkenau.
 It is believed that, as a result of the escape, an unusually large proportion of the prisoners from the convoy were killed on arrival.
 As many as 70 percent of the female prisoners were killed immediately in the gas chambers, while the rest were assigned for medical experimentation.

 Aftermath

 The attack was unusual as an attempt by the resistance to free Jewish deportees and marks the only mass breakout by deportees.

 The twentieth convoy was an exceptionally large convoy and was the first transport to use freight cars with doors fenced with barbed-wire.
 The previous transports used third-class wagons on which it was easy to escape through the windows.
 After the twentieth convoy, each convoy was reinforced with a German reserve company (based in Brussels) until it reached the German border.

 The three resistance members who executed the raid met the following fates: